Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Vacuum moduli spaces for G=SU(2)

 The structure of the Higgs branches of class $\mathcal{S}$ theories of type $A_1$ has been analyzed in~\cite{Hanany:2010qu} by explicitly calculating the Hilbert series.
 We perform a similar analysis for the vacuum moduli spaces determined by the $J$-term and $E$-term equations~\eqref{general_vac_eqn} of the 2d $(0,4)$ theories.
 The resulting vacuum moduli space typically decomposes into several irreducible components, each with its own Hilbert series.\footnote{Both the identification of irreducible components and the computation of their Hilbert series can be performed using \texttt{Macaulay2}~\cite{M2}.
 See also~\cite{Cremonesi:2015lsa} for an illustrative example.}

-For the computation of the Hilbert series, using the equations, we determine the $F$-flat series $F_{(g_1,n)}^\flat(t,z_a,x_j;g_2)$ associated with the moduli space.
-Here, $t$ is the fugacity that grades operators, $z_a$ $(a=1,\dots,N_v)$ are gauge fugacities, and $x_j$ $(j=1,\dots,n)$ are flavor fugacities.
-The Hilbert series is obtained by projecting the $F$-flat series onto gauge-invariant combinations using the Molien–Weyl integral~\cite{Butti:2007jv,Hanany:2008kn,Gray:2008yu}:
+To compute the Hilbert series, we first construct the $F$-flat series $F_{(g_1,n)}^\flat(t,z_a,x_j;g_2)$, a generating function encoding all holomorphic operators on the $F$-flat space associated with the moduli space of the theory.
+The variable $t$ is a fugacity tracking operator dimension (or R-charge), $z_a$ $(a=1,\dots,N_v)$ are gauge fugacities associated with the $N_v$ $SU(2)$ gauge nodes, and $x_j$ $(j=1,\dots,n)$ are flavor fugacities for the $n$ punctures.
+The Hilbert series is then obtained by projecting onto gauge-invariant operators via the Molien--Weyl integral~\cite{Butti:2007jv,Hanany:2008kn,Gray:2008yu}: